 I am a social anthropologist with an interest in the political economy and political ecology of natural disasters.
 My recently published book Building Back Better in India: Development, NGOs, and Artisanal Fishers after the 2004 Tsunami (University of Alabama Press, NGOgraphies: Ethnographic Reflections on NGOs Series, 2021) investigates the impact of the 2004 Tsunami on economic development priorities in India’s Tamil Nadu state.
 Exploring the contradictory outcomes of humanitarian agendas subordinated to the demands of a World Bank-financed and state-led reconstruction project, this work attempts to bridge the gap between political ecology and disaster studies by drawing upon rich ethnographic studies of displaced and resistant artisanal fisher communities thriving on the margins of India’s globalizing economy.
-Swamy’s theoretical engagement with the ambiguous terrain of humanitarian “soft power” draws upon empirical data compiled on coastal land use, the contours of relocation, and the effects of relocation on affected communities.
+My theoretical engagement with the ambiguous terrain of humanitarian “soft power” draws upon empirical data compiled on coastal land use, the contours of relocation, and the effects of relocation on affected communities.
 I seek to outline through this work the contours of what I term a 'critical disaster studies' approach that prioritizes history, conflict, power and resistance in the study of disasters.

-More broadly Swamy's research looks into how neoliberal strategies of economic development bring to the fore ongoing struggles over the goals and meanings of development, democracy, citizenship and rights.
-Swamy has published academic articles and book chapters on heritage tourism development as a disaster reconstruction strategy, the role of NGOs and humanitarianism in disaster reconstruction, and co-authored several reports on the rise of aggressive Hindu nationalism in India, and its implications for secular democracy in India and South Asian immigrant cultural politics in the United States.
+More broadly my research looks into how neoliberal strategies of economic development bring to the fore ongoing struggles over the goals and meanings of economic development, democracy, citizenship and rights.
+I have published academic works on the role of NGOs and humanitarianism in disaster reconstruction, the political economy of water in the aftermath of a disaster, the contested meanings of vulnerability, ecologically unequal exchange, the humanitarian gift economy, and the uses of heritage tourism development as a disaster reconstruction strategy.

 - Contact me if you'd like a syllabus for any of the above courses.

-- The construction of risk and opportunity in economic development and humanitarian aid agendas, post-tsunami reconstruction.
+- Swamy, Raja 2014.
+The construction of risk and opportunity in economic development and humanitarian aid agendas, post-tsunami reconstruction.
 In Tranquebar and Beyond: Across cultural borders in a South Indian village in past and present, E. Fihl, A.R.
-Venkatachalapathy (Eds.), Orient Blackswan, 2014.
+Venkatachalapathy (Eds.), Orient Blackswan.

-- Disaster Relief, NGO-led Humanitarianism and the Reconfiguration of Spatial Relations in Tamilnadu.
-In NGO-ization: Complicity, Contradictions and Prospects, Choudry, A., & Kapoor, D. (Eds.), Zed Books, London, 2013
+- Swamy, Raja 2013.
+Disaster Relief, NGO-led Humanitarianism and the Reconfiguration of Spatial Relations in Tamilnadu.
+In NGO-ization: Complicity, Contradictions and Prospects, Choudry, A., & Kapoor, D. (Eds.), Zed Books, London.

-- Subaltern Studies.
+- Swamy, Raja 2013.
+Subaltern Studies.
 In Theory in Social and Cultural Anthropology: An Encyclopedia, McGee, R & Warms, R. (Eds.)
-SAGE, 2013
+SAGE.

-- Post-Tsunami challenges: The fishing community and heritage tourism in Tarangambadi.
+- Swamy, Raja 2009.
+Post-Tsunami challenges: The fishing community and heritage tourism in Tarangambadi.
 Review of Development and Change, Vol. XIV, No.1&2, June-December 2009.
 Madras Institute of Development Studies, Chennai, India.